jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 [Apache Flink](https://flink.apache.org/) is an open-source, unified stream-processing and batch-processing framework.
 Its core is a distributed streaming data-flow engine that you can use to run real-time stream processing on high-throughput data sources.
 Currently, it is widely used to build applications for fraud/anomaly detection, rule-based alerting, business process monitoring, and continuous ETL to name a few.
 On AWS, we can deploy a Flink application via [Amazon Kinesis Data Analytics (KDA)](https://aws.amazon.com/kinesis/data-analytics/), [Amazon EMR](https://aws.amazon.com/emr/) and [Amazon EKS](https://aws.amazon.com/eks/).
 Among those, KDA is the easiest option as it provides the underlying infrastructure for your Apache Flink applications.

-There are a number of AWS workshops and blog posts that we can learn Flink development on AWS and one of those is [AWS Kafka and DynamoDB for real time fraud detection](https://catalog.us-east-1.prod.workshops.aws/workshops/ad026e95-37fd-4605-a327-b585a53b1300/en-US).
+There are a number of AWS workshops and blog posts where we can learn Flink development on AWS and one of those is [AWS Kafka and DynamoDB for real time fraud detection](https://catalog.us-east-1.prod.workshops.aws/workshops/ad026e95-37fd-4605-a327-b585a53b1300/en-US).
 While this workshop targets a Flink application on KDA, it would have been easier if it illustrated local development before moving into deployment via KDA.
 In this series of posts, we will re-implement the fraud detection application of the workshop for those who are new to Flink and KDA.
 Specifically the app will be developed locally using Docker in part 1, and it will be deployed via KDA in part 2.

 * [Part 1 Local Development](#) (this post)
 * Part 2 Deployment via KDA